Jet004/appoint-me/README.md

  - Auth:
     - implement auth checking and limiting routes/functionality
     - Implement middleware to check for logged in status and redirect to appropriate resource

-    - Manage token refresh
+    - check that token refresh working as expected
-    - Refresh token if access token expired but refresh token unexpired
+    - May need to set check - if serviceworker says user is offline then allow them to continue with logged in status as they can only access already downloaded data.
+Normal checks apply if online. - Check with Shaun about possible security concerns with this approach

 - profile page
     - Finish display of appointment - CHECK THAT THIS IS WORKING AS INTENDED!